-Whether you already hold a job or are trying to figure out what career opportunities are available to you in Thailand, this guide to finding a job as an expat is probably going to come in helpful.
-The short version: There are plenty of jobs in IT and if your qualifications aren’t in demand (yet), you can often get a foot in the door by teaching English.
+Whether you already hold a job or are trying to figure out what career opportunities are available to you in Thailand, this guide to finding a job as an expat is probably going to come in handy.
+The short version: there are plenty of jobs in IT and if your qualifications aren’t in demand (yet), you can often get your foot in the door by teaching English.

 Doing Business in Thailand

 Karsten shares how much he pays his employees, how he recruits employees in Bangkok, how he handles cross-cultural communication and management issues, and why he recommends doing business in Thailand.

 If you commit substantial resources to Thailand–be it through contracts with local partners or by launching your own startup–it can also play to read up on dealing with lawyers in Thailand.

 No, it’s not what you think.
 You won’t find any content here about what brews under the red lights of Nana.
 But you will find some very entertaining Brewed in Bangkok Podcast episodes that will make you laugh, make you dream, and maybe even make you angry.